-- Sore throat
+- Sore throat.

-- Painful, red, blister-like lesions on the tongue, gums and inside of the cheeks
+- Painful, blister-like lesions on the tongue, gums and inside of the cheeks.

-- Irritability in infants and toddlers
+- Fussiness in infants and toddlers.

-- Loss of appetite
+- Loss of appetite.

 When to see a doctor

-- Nasal secretions or throat discharge
+- Nose secretions or throat discharge

 - Fluid from blisters